24kimel/theheap/README.md

 All of the source files presented here are referred to in the paper itself.
 We hope you'll learn something new from this paper.

-Notice that there are some URLs in this document.
+There are some URLs in the paper.
 If you'd like to click them, you'd need to download the PDF.